huangli712/ACFlow/docs/src/man/run.md

 !!! warning

-    By default, the `Pacrun.jl` will boost launch 8 processes.
+    By default, the `Pacrun.jl` will launch 8 processes.
 If the users want to use more or less processes, they should modify line `13` in `Pacrun.jl`:

     ```julia
     addprocs(8)